 Every now and again a game or experience on the PSVR comes along and initially blows my mind.
 I become hooked to the universe, the mechanics, and the story so much that I can’t stop playing until I see the end credits roll without taking my headset off.
-Red Matter is the latest game which drew me into its world with it’s clear, detailed environments, excellent use of the Move controllers with its various mechanics, and intriguing story which had me hooked from the start.
+Red Matter is the latest game that drew me into its world with it’s clear, detailed environments, excellent use of the Move controllers with its various mechanics, and intriguing story which had me hooked from the start.

 From the aptly named developers Vertical Robot (VR), who are a small indie studio built from gaming veterans to create VR games, this appears to be their second game within the new medium and their first to land on the PSVR.
 So, why is Red Matter one of the most immersive VR games I’ve played in a while?
 Let’s find out…

-Red Matter is a Virtual Reality story-driven puzzle game which is also populated by logic and practical puzzles as well as secrets and a few ‘spooky’ events.
+Red Matter is a Virtual Reality story-driven puzzle game that is also populated by logic and practical puzzles as well as secrets and a few ‘spooky’ events.
 Our protagonist is a face, body, leg, and arm-less astronaut known as Agent Epsilon.
 Clearly, the developers saved render processes by only rendering your hands, but it does look funny when you see your shadow and you are literally just a pair of floating hands!
 But I digress, You’ve been sent on a mission from the Atlantic Union in order to land upon Rhea, one of Saturn’s moons, and retrieve a secret file from deep within the Volgravian base.

 Basically, the world has been at war and we are currently within the aftermath, a sci-fi dystopian Cold War which led to certain factions branching out and creating bases where they initiate secret experiments in hidden locations.
 Whilst within this deserted laboratory, which appears to be frozen in time, there’s a great sense of someone watching over you and an eerie feeling that you’re not alone.
 You must reactivate the various machinery, venture deep into the hidden bowels of the facility, and uncover the secrets of what really happened to those who once took residence here.